wp-plugins/wpmobile-apps/readme.txt

 4. The Call Us App settings.

 == Changelog ==
+= 1.0.1 =
+* [Fix] Login bug (COOKIES Error / Headers already sent).
+The plugin was loading content (CSS, HTML) too early and WordPress was throwing errors during log in.
 = 1.0 Beta =
 * Tested in WordPress 3.4 up to 3.9.2 with PHP 5.3.28, 5.4 and 5.5.